Stamp Act 1765: Stamp Act Congress

 The Congress met for 12 consecutive days, including Sundays.
 There was no audience at the meetings, and no information was released about the deliberations.
 The meeting's final product was called "The Declaration of Rights and Grievances", and was drawn up by delegate John Dickinson of Pennsylvania.
 This Declaration raised fourteen points of colonial protest.
 It asserted that colonists possessed all the rights of Englishmen in addition to protesting the Stamp Act issue, and that Parliament could not represent the colonists since they had no voting rights over Parliament.
 Only the colonial assemblies had a right to tax the colonies.
 They also asserted that the extension of authority of the admiralty courts to non-naval matters represented an abuse of power.
+However, the congress still remained fairly respectful towards the king.

 In addition to simply arguing for their rights as Englishmen, the congress also asserted that they had certain natural rights solely because they were human beings.
 Resolution 3 stated, "That it is inseparably essential to the freedom of a people, and the undoubted right of Englishmen, that no taxes be imposed on them, but with their own consent, given personally, or by their representatives."
 Both Massachusetts and Pennsylvania brought forth the issue in separate resolutions even more directly when they respectively referred to "the Natural rights of Mankind" and "the common rights of mankind".
 (Note: "Thus by the fall of 1765 the colonists had clearly laid down the line where they believed that Parliament should stop, and they had drawn that line not merely as Englishmen but as men.")

 Christopher Gadsden of South Carolina had proposed that the Congress' petition should go only to the king, since the rights of the colonies did not originate with Parliament.
 This radical proposal went too far for most delegates and was rejected.
 The "Declaration of Rights and Grievances" was duly sent to the king, and petitions were also sent to both Houses of Parliament.

 Repeal

 Grenville was replaced by Lord Rockingham as prime minister on 10 July 1765.
-News of the mob violence began to reach England in October.
+News of the mob violence began to reach Britain in October.
 Conflicting sentiments were taking hold in Britain at the same time that resistance was building and accelerating in America.
 Some wanted to strictly enforce the Stamp Act 1765 over colonial resistance, wary of the precedent that would be set by backing down.
-Others felt the economic effects of reduced trade with America after the Sugar Act 1764 and an inability to collect debts while the colonial economy suffered, and they began to lobby for a repeal of the Stamp Act 1765.
-The colonial protest had included various non-importation agreements among merchants who recognized that a significant portion of British industry and commerce was dependent on the colonial market.
-This movement had also spread through the colonies; 200 merchants had met in New York City and agreed to import nothing from England until the Stamp Act 1765 was repealed.
+Others felt the economic effects of reduced trade with America after the Sugar Act 1764 (4 Geo.
+3. c.
+15) and an inability to collect debts while the colonial economy suffered, and they began to lobby for a repeal of the Stamp Act 1765.
+The colonial protest had included various non-importation agreements among merchants who recognised that a significant portion of British industry and commerce was dependent on the colonial market.
+This movement had also spread through the colonies; 200 merchants had met in New York City and agreed to import nothing from Great Britain until the Stamp Act 1765 was repealed.